 Make sure the bridal shower venue you select will be able to accommodate the guest list.
 Whether you’re hosting an intimate gathering or a formal cocktail party, there should be room to fit everyone comfortably.
 Second, you should make sure that the venue has space for any planned games and activities.
 Finally, don’t forget that the host is usually the one who is in charge of picking up the bill.
 So if you do decide to host the shower at a restaurant, spa, or other location you’ll want to take added costs into consideration.

 What do You do at a Bridal Shower?

 - Gifts: A big part of the party is spent watching the guest of honor open gifts for her and her fiancé.
 Traditionally, the gift etiquette is that the guests will sit around the bride-to-be as she opens each of her gifts one by one.
 While she is opening the gifts, the maid of honor or a member of the bridal party will keep a list of each of the gifts opened and whom they were from.
-This is so the bride can easily send out her bridal shower thank-you cards after the event.
+This is so the bride can easily send out her bridal shower thank you notes after the event.

 How Long Do Bridal Showers Usually Last?